 Medical Imaging and the Human Body

 Up until the 20th century, our understanding of human anatomy came largely from dissection.
-Beginning with a brief history of anatomy, this course looks at how the application of x-ray, ultrasound, magnetic resonance and other imaging techniques have allowed us to delve inside the body in different ways, and so develop a more detailed understanding of a variety of body functions and conditions.
+Beginning with a brief history of anatomy, we will examine how the application of x-ray, ultrasound, magnetic resonance and a range of other techniques allow us to construct different images, and so develop a more detailed and non-invasive understanding of the human body.

 Topics to be covered:

 - Using instruments to examine / monitor the body